 Arabic Minor

 Students minoring in Arabic will complete 18 credits in the language, starting at the beginning level or higher.
-For more information about the credit requirements for this minor, see the course catalog.
+For more information about the credit requirements for this minor, visit the course catalog.

 Independent studies and readers may be available upon request.